UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 ```

 Notes:

-We have learned that if there are changes in your remote repo on GitHub and you already have locally committed changes, you will need to pull before you can push.
-If the local and remote changes are in the same lines, you will have to resolve the resulting merge conflict, otherwise Git will merge automatically.
-But what if you have just started to make changes to a file when you realize that you forgot to pull before you started to work?
-The first thing to do is to try to pull, if you're lucky there are either no new changes or they are not in the same file you modified.
-If they are in the same file, you will get an error message like the one in the slide.
+We have learned that
+if there are changes in your remote repository on GitHub
+and you already have locally committed changes,
+you will need to pull before pushing.

+If the local and remote changes are in the same lines,
+you must resolve the resulting merge conflict,
+otherwise Git will not be able
+to merged them automatically.

+But what if you have just started editing a file
+when you realize that you forgot to pull
+before you started to work?
+The first step is to try to pull,
+if you're lucky there will be no new changes or
+they will be in a different file
+than the one you modified.
+If they are in the same file,
+an error message similar to
+the one in the slide will appear.

 ---
 ## Extra: Stashing local non-committed changes before pulling (terminal)